John J. Mack: Morgan Stanley Redux

 Mack announced his retirement as chief executive officer on September 10, 2009, which was effective January 1, 2010.
-In 2011, Mack retired from Morgan Stanley after more than 30 years as an investment banker.
-Former co-president James P. Gorman succeeded him as CEO.
+At the end of 2011, Mack relinquished his role as Chairman and officially retired from Morgan Stanley after more than 30 years as an investment banker.
+Former co-president James P. Gorman succeeded him as CEO in 2010 and Chairman of the Board on January 1, 2012 and who has said of Mack's legacy that he saved Morgan Stanley and for standing up to government pressure to sell the company for pennies during the financial crisis.